 9. The ships are luxurious.

-Forget what you have heard: Newer vessels are a million miles away from the cramped, older ships of yesteryear.
-Think floating, upscale, modern hotel.
+Forget what you have heard: Newer vessels are a million miles away from the cramped, older ships of yesteryear, and they are new and updated.
+Today's cruise ship is a floating, upscale, modern hotel.

-Even though they have to be small, the newest ships still have a serious “wow factor.”
+Even though river limitations mean they have to be smaller, the newest ships on the river still have a serious “wow factor.”
 Public areas have incredible contemporary decor, lots of glass, plenty of light.
 Some lines offer spas, fitness rooms, and al fresco dining options.
 One line even has a swimming pool that transforms into a cinema in the evening!

 These days, comfortable lounges, balconies and open decks provide an array of opportunities to hang out and relax in the sun or shade.
 There are computers for people who don’t want to bring along their electronics and libraries that offer a quiet spot to sit with a book or work a jigsaw puzzle.
 Sun decks can include pools, hot tubs, putting greens, chaise lounges, herb gardens, shuffleboard and oversize lawn chess.